Hrushi11/Blog-Posts/cknve1xba0grgbts1djwrexj8.md

 The orange neurons shown in the above diagram are the ones where the Logistic Regression cost function * (is discussed in further articles) * comes into action and the orange to blue neuron is the place where the sigmoid function comes into the action.

-## Working of a neural network with logistic regression :
+## Working of a Neural Network with Logistic Regression :

 As you already know about deep learning and up till now you have got an idea about logistic regression as well, let’s try to understand how neural networks work.